-Indigenous Nations Engaged Issue Related to the Atmospheric Environment Raised during Early Engagement Relationship to the Atmospheric Environment Assessment Potentially Related to the Issue Raised How the Issue Has Been, or Will Be, Addressed Changes to the Detailed Project Description Made as a Result of Engagement Tsleil-Waututh Nation (Cont'd) Effects of increased GHG emissions on climate change and the subsequent impacts to human health and cultural health of Indigenous communities, including the climate-related decline of seafood harvest on the nutritional status of Coastal First Nations in B.C.
+Indigenous Nations Engaged Issue Related to the Atmospheric Environment Raised during Early Engagement Relationship to the Atmospheric Environment Assessment Potentially Related to the Issue Raised How the Issue Has Been, or Will Be, Addressed Changes to the Detailed Project Description Made as a Result of Engagement Tsleil-Waututh Nation (cont'd) Effects of increased GHG emissions on climate change and the subsequent impacts to human health and cultural health of Indigenous communities, including the climate-related decline of seafood harvest on the nutritional status of Coastal First Nations in B.C.
 Impacts on Climate Change and linkages to human and cultural health Subsection 10.5 notes that contamination is an anticipated community concern, particularly from Indigenous communities and those who harvest country foods.
 FortisBC will undertake soil and groundwater analyses as part of the Project Application (subsection 10.2).
 Health risks related to quality and quantity for country foods will be assessed in the Health Setting section of the Project Application.
 Climate change will be addressed in several sections in the Project Application including cumulative effects (related to future conditions for VCs, including human health), GHG emissions, and effects of the environment on the proposed Project.
 Subsection 10.5 has been updated and this issue will be addressed in the Project Application.
-Project impacts on Aboriginal Right to fish, practice and preserve traditional culture and self-governance due to Project effects on air quality and compounding impacts of climate change.
+Project impacts on Aboriginal Right to fish, practice and preserve traditional culture and selfgovernance due to Project effects on air quality and compounding impacts of climate change.
 Effects on air quality and linkages to Aboriginal Rights Tsleil-Waututh Nation's access to fisheries and other Indigenous interests related to the proposed Project will be assessed in Section 11 of the Application.
 Table 11-2 - Preliminary Identification of Potential Effects to Indigenous Interests Resulting from Project Activities of the DPD provides an overview of how accessibility to subsistence resources, traditional culture, and self-governance will be considered in the Application.
 No changes made.
-To be addressed through Process Planning.
-Request 'Climate Change' be considered as a VC separate from the 'Air Quality' VC and include cumulative effects assessment (CEA) for GHG emissions.
-Climate change assessment Climate change-related effects will be addressed in several sections in the proposed Project Application including climate change and GHG emissions (Section 8 of the draft AIR), effects of the environment on the proposed Project and identified residual effects to be No changes made.
 To be addressed through Process Planning.